 “I get this!
 I get this!”
 That’s joy!

 This post is part of our series highlighting our 2015 theme Gaining Wisdom and Knowledge and Joy.
 Steve serves as director of content development for BJU Press.
-He and his wife have homeschooled their children for over ten years.
+He and his wife are the parents of five adult children.
+They homeschooled for over ten years.